"The first principle is that you must not fool yourself – and you are the easiest person to fool."

 The Research Gaps He Won't Address

-These aren't engineering problems.
-These are fundamental architecture problems without known solutions.
+These aren't mere engineering hurdles to overcome.
+These are fundamental architectural problems without known solutions or even promising approaches on the horizon.

 And here's what should terrify investors: The labs are selling AGI timelines of 2-5 years while their own senior researchers are saying "maybe a decade for basic agent capability, if we're lucky and the problems are tractable."